jackierhammer/Who-s-Your-Bias/README.md

 ## Description

 This repository contains the code for a kpop themed social network site.
 Kpop fans will often ask each other when discussing an idol group, "Who's your bias?"
-This website will allow users to share all their kpop opinions with their friends and the world.
+This website will allow users to share their kpop opinions with their friends and the world.

 ![badge](https://img.shields.io/badge/license-MIT-green)